digime/digime-sdk-ios/Documentation/guides/Scope.md

 ## Defining `ReadOptions`

-`ReadOptions` is comprised of two properties. `limits` governs any limits to the data request that you'd like to impose.
+`ReadOptions` is comprised of two properties.

+* `limits` governs any limits to the data request that you'd like to impose.
 For example, you can limit the duration of the request should you prefer to retrieve a subset of all available data quickly, as opposed to waiting for all of the data to be resolved and returned.

-The other property on `ReadOptions` is `Scope`. `Scope` defines, you guessed it, the scope of the data you'd like to retrieve.
-Let's take a deeper look at `Scope`:
+* `scope` defines the scope of the data you'd like to retrieve.

+## Scope

 Scope has 2 properties, an array of `TimeRange` objects and an array of `ServiceGroupScope` objects.